 Magnus Carlsen deciding not to defend the World Championship title he’s held since 2013 meant that the top two players in the 2022 FIDE Candidates Tournament, winner Ian Nepomniachtchi and runner-up Ding Liren, will now battle it out for the most prestigious title in chess.
 The match will again be 14 classical games, with a €2 million prize fund.

 The first of five events on the 2023 Grand Chess Tour is a 10-player classical round-robin with a $350,000 prize fund.
+New World Champion Ding Liren and his challenger Ian Nepomniachtchi are in the line-up.

 This 12-player round-robin is the 4th and final event in the 2022-3 FIDE Women’s Grand Prix series that will decide two players for the 2024 Women’s Candidates Tournament.